 Drugs that a licensed physician prescribes for an authentic diagnosed condition are prescription medications.
 But addiction can ensue when people do not follow the specified amount or when someone enjoys the drug’s effect.
 Prescription drugs save lives, but when people abuse them, they become dangerous.
 Addiction, overdose, and death attributed to prescription medication are at the forefront of the news, particularly opioids.

 This page doesn’t explain why people get addicted but rather gives basic information on different types of drugs.

-Prescription drugs used for recreational purposes usually falls into one of these four classifications:
+Prescription drugs used for recreational purposes usually fall into one of these four classifications:

-Depressants: normally referred to as central nervous system (brain and spinal cord) depressants, they work to slow brain function.
-They include sedatives (used to make a person calm and drowsy) and tranquilizers (intended to reduce tension or anxiety).
+2. Depressants: normally referred to as central nervous system (brain and spinal cord) depressants, they work to slow brain function.
+They include sedatives (used to make a person calm and drowsy) and tranquillizers (intended to reduce tension or anxiety).
 Alcohol, Barbiturates and Benzodiazepines are considered depressants.
-Cannabis is considered a depressants but often put in its own category as a mild psychedelic.
+Cannabis is considered a depressant but is often put in its own category as a mild psychedelic.
 (Major psychedelic drugs include LSD, mescaline and hallucinogenic mushrooms.)

 Street Names for Prescription Drugs